msridhar/NullAway-wiki/Supported-Annotations.md

 NullAway treats any annotation whose simple (un-qualified) name is `@Nullable` as marking a parameter / return / field as nullable.
 Checker Framework's [`@NullableDecl`](https://checkerframework.org/api/org/checkerframework/checker/nullness/compatqual/NullableDecl.html) and `javax.annotation.CheckForNull` are also supported.

+For code considered annotated by NullAway, the tool assumes that the absence of a `@Nullable` annotation means the type is non-null.
+However, there are a number of features of NullAway, such as it's optional support for acknowledging [restrictive annotations](https://github.com/uber/NullAway/wiki/Configuration#acknowledge-more-restrictive-annotations-from-third-party-jars) in third-party jars, which involve checking for explicit `@NonNull` annotations.
+For this purpose, NullAway treats any annotation whose simple (un-qualified) name is `@NonNull`, `@Nonnull`, or `@NotNull`, as denoting an explicitly non-null type.

+There is also [optional support](https://github.com/uber/NullAway/wiki/Configuration#acknowledge-android-recent-nullability-annotations) for treating Android's `@RecentlyNullable` and `@RecentlyNonNull` as `@Nullable` and `@NonNull` annotations, respectively.

+Finally, while we strongly recommend the use of standard nullability annotations (such as `org.jspecify.nullness.Nullable` or `javax.annotation.Nullable`) for broader tool compatibility, NullAway supports configuring additional [custom nullness annotations](https://github.com/uber/NullAway/wiki/Configuration#custom-nullability-annotations).

 ### Initialization

 Any annotation whose simple (un-qualified) name is `@Initializer` is treated as marking a method as an initializer (see [here](https://github.com/uber/NullAway/wiki/Error-Messages#initializer-method-does-not-guarantee-nonnull-field-is-initialized--nonnull-field--not-initialized) for more information on initialization checking).
 We also support JUnit's `@Before` and `@BeforeClass` for marking initializers.